p-harting/local-bar/README.md

 - Design for hr element was taken from [CSSTricks](https://css-tricks.com/examples/hrs/)
 - All icons were taken from [Font Awesome](https://fontawesome.com/)
 - All fonts were taken from [Google Fonts](https://fonts.google.com/)
+- Overlaying images with a color was done with [Stackoverflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image) advice
+- For responsiveness using child elements, [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-last-child) were used

 ### Media